 |The Winter Camping School concentrates on the fundamental understanding, equipment and techniques to keep warm in cold environment on an overnight stay.
 It covers topics as clothing, traveling, setting up campsite, cooking and sleeping comfortably in the winter wilderness.
 Skills learned in this school are applicable for anyone who plans to spend time in the winter wilderness including hikers, snowshoers, campers, climbers and skiers.
 The Winter Camping School is open to any member of the CMC regardless of group membership or classification.
 There are no prerequisites but prior completion of the CMC Wilderness Trekking School is recommended.|

-Winter Camping School (WCS) is over for 2014
+Winter Camping School (WCS)

 Lectures (3 ea), field days (2 ea) and overnights (2 ea) are typically early Feb thru then end of March.
 Please check back in late 2014 for 2015 class details.
 But if you want to know if it’s right for you ~ read on…